 It therefore entirely negates the need for inventory storage or keeping stock on-hand.

-- Lower overall costs of not needing a warehouse, 3PL or fulfilment team.
+Lower overall costs of not needing a warehouse, 3PL or fulfillment team.

 Best for: Startup retail brands that want to test the waters before investing in bulk inventory.